 The unrealized gain/loss is the potential profit/loss that an investor would gain from selling any investment.
 In other words, if an asset’s value is projected to make a profit/loss, but there is no cash inflow/outflow from it, it is an unrealized gain/loss.

 Investment in Bitcoin gives us a perfect example of unrealized gain/loss.
 For example, if you buy 1 BTC for $20,000 and hold your investment until the BTC price reaches $60,000, you’ve made a $40,000 profit.
 This profit is unrealized because you haven’t yet sold your investment.
-Once you do sell and receive the money invested, with a profit, it becomes a realized gain/loss.
+Once you do sell and receive the money invested, it becomes a realized gain/loss with a profit.

 We can simplify the formula for calculating unrealized gain/loss as follows:

 Current Market Value − Historical Value = Unrealized Gain/(Unrealized loss)

 If the value obtained by this calculation is positive, it is an unrealized gain.
 If the resulting number is negative, it is an unrealized loss.

 How to Calculate Unrealized Crypto Gains and Losses

 Unlike traditional investments, cryptocurrencies are complicated as there are two methods of buying.
 The first one is buying crypto with fiat currency, and the second is buying crypto with crypto.

 In the traditional investment model, share transactions are straightforward as there is no peer-to-peer trading.
 Investors generally conduct a stock brokerage and buy different stocks based on future potential.
 The whole process is relatively simple.
 You pay cash to the broker and buy stocks, for example, shares of Facebook.
 Once the stock’s value is higher, you have an unrealized gain, and once you sell the stock at a higher value, you will make realized gains.